smoklien/kpi-machine-learning/README.md

 3. Explore my labs:

-    - Visit individual lab directories within `lab-x` or `python-x` to access the corresponding source code.
+    - Visit individual lab directories within `ml` or `da` to access the corresponding source code.
     - Refer to the `docs` folder for relevant reports and additional documentation.